ePortID™ leverages the power

 Every palm-vein pattern is unique.
 Individuals have different patterns in their left and their right hands, and even twins have different patterns.

 Age, the work you do, medical conditions, manual labor, hand lotion, dirt or grease on the fingers all negatively impact fingerprint scan accuracy.

 A major concern is the transmission of flu or other viruses from fingerprint contact.

 It was thought eyes never change and the pattern an iris or retina scanner uses for identification is always constant.
 However over time there are subtle changes which affects successful pattern recognition.

 In addition iris scanners can be tricked.

-The real problem is people don't like their eyes being bathed by infra-red light believing it damages their eyes.
-Right or wrong the perception is the reality.
+People don't like their eyes being bathed by infra-red light believing it damages their eyes.
+Right or wrong, perception is reality.

-Additonally with the advent of 3D printers and high definition photography masks can be constructed to spoof facial recognition
+With the advent of high definition photography and 3D printers, masks can be constructed to spoof facial recognition